quentin-zhang/wanqu-translate/README.md

 # wanqu-translate
 wanqu's article machine translate

-Everyday's article generate step :
+Everyday's articles generate step :

-1.Get the 5 article from https://wanqu.co/ by python spider
+1.Get the 5 articles from https://wanqu.co/ by python spider

-2.translate the 5 article by python spider
+2.translate the 5 articles by python spider

-3.insert the 5 article and 5 translated article to mysql database
+3.insert the 5 articles and 5 translated articles to mysql database

-4.select the 10 article to disk file
+4.select the 10 articles to disk file

-5.commit the 10 article
+5.commit the 10 articles